Lanzruiz/binaryproduct/README.md

-# HIREYOO API MONGGO EXPRESS
+# BINARY PRODUCT API MONGGO EXPRESS

 I then containerized the api server and react client and created docker-compose to connect them.